Evelyn Kawamoto: College and career

+She married U.S. Olympic swimming gold medalist Ford Konno, who was a teammate at the 1952 Summer Olympics in Helsinki where he won two golds and a silver medal, and later swam for a silver medal in the 1956 Summer Olympics.
+Like Evelyn, Ford attended Honoulu's McKinley High, and was trained by Hall of Fame Coach Soichi Sakamoto with the Hawaii Swim Club.

 Evelyn Kawamoto Konno was inducted into the Hawaii Sports Hall of Fame in 2000.

 In her retirement from teaching, she was an active volunteer at Holy Trinity Catholic Church in Honolulu.
 She died on January 22, 2017 in Honolulu at the age of 83, with services held at Diamond Head Mortuary on March 3.
 She was preceded in death by her daughter Melanie Ofoia, and was survived by a second daughter, Bonnie, and six grandchildren.